-Small-Cap Company Risk.
-The value of securities issued by small-sized companies may be subject to more abrupt market movements and may involve greater risks than investments in larger companies.
+Medium-Cap Company Risk.
+Securities issued by medium-sized companies may be subject to more abrupt market movements and may involve greater risks than investments in larger companies.
 These less developed, lesser-known companies may experience greater risks than those normally associated with larger companies.
-This is due to the greater business risks of smaller size and limited product lines, markets, distribution channels, and financial and managerial resources.
-Historically, the price of small capitalization companies has fluctuated more than the larger capitalization stocks.
-The securities of companies with small stock market capitalizations may trade less frequently and in limited volume.
-Small-sized companies also may have less certain prospects for growth and greater sensitivity to changing economic conditions.
-Small-sized companies also may be subject to interest rate risk, generally associated with fixed income securities, because these companies often borrow money to finance their operations; therefore, they may be adversely affected by rising interest rates.
+This is due to, among other things, the greater business risks of smaller size and limited product lines, markets, distribution channels, and financial and managerial resources.
+Historically, the price of medium capitalization companies has fluctuated more than the larger capitalization stocks.
+The securities of companies with medium capitalizations may trade less frequently and in limited volume.
+These companies also may have less certain growth prospects and greater sensitivity to changing economic conditions.

-Prices of small-sized company stocks may fluctuate independently of larger company stock prices.
-Small-sized company stocks may decline in price as large company stock prices rise, or rise in price as large company stock prices decline.
-Many factors may lead to this result, such as current and anticipated global economic conditions or increasing interest rates.
+Medium-sized company stocks may decline in price as large company stock prices rise, or rise in price as large company stock prices decline.
+Many factors may lead to this result, including current and anticipated global economic conditions or change in interest rates.